Quadruple bottom line

 This approach has its origins in corporate reporting, encouraging a move away from company performance being judged on the single financial bottom line towards a more holistic view.
 Use has been extended to the planning sphere, where triple and quadruple bottom line principles are reflected in the approaches taken throughout Australia and New Zealand.

-Local Government Act 2002 (Section 14) requires a sustainable development approach that takes into account:
+New Zealand’s Local Government Act 2002 (Section 14) requires a sustainable development approach that takes into account:

 ‘the social, economic, and cultural interests of people and communities’.